 - An Effective Marketing Sales Funnel in Action

 - How to Create a Digital Marketing Funnel In 6 Stages

 - 3 Types of Digital Marketing Sales Funnels

 - Go Build Your Profitable Digital Marketing Sales Funnel

 What is a Digital Marketing Funnel?

-A digital marketing funnel is a type of marketing framework used to generate traffic, convert that traffic into customers, and nurture those customers into loyal advocates of your brand.
-It involves employing a variety of marketing tactics that engage users at each stage of their buying journey.
+The Digital Marketing funnel is a type of marketing framework used to generate traffic, convert that traffic to make a purchase, and nurture those customers into loyal advocates of your business.
+This conversion funnel involves employing a variety of marketing tactics that engage users at each stage of their buying journey.

 Digital marketing sales funnels are extremely important when it comes to keeping your sales pipeline full and turning website traffic into paying customers or clients.
 With an effective funnel, you streamline the sales process and get the most out of the traffic that’s coming to your website.